variantstudios/wisdomwaysacupuncture.com/_posts/2017-09-03-successfully-treat-fibroids-with-acupuncture--herbs.md

 ## Do acupuncture and herbs work every time for small fibroids?

 I’m certainly not saying that EVERY case of fibroids I’ve ever treated has been successful.
-I've definitely had a few cases where it hasn't worked.
+I’ve definitely had a few cases where it hasn’t worked.

 But still in those cases, many of the women’s other symptoms went away, such as fatigue, insomnia, anxiety, hot flashes, etc. So the treatment was still very beneficial, and the women were set up to go through their surgery in much better health and with less stress.